unsplash-image-YRg1q2qCq8A.jpg

 Beverage

-For food products or ingredients with a limited shelf-life that require cool storage to maintain food safety and product quality.
-Examples include: Yoghurts, cheeses, dips, pouch soups, meats and deli products, dressed poultry and chilled ready meals; ingredients for chilled food products.
+For food products or ingredients with a limited shelf-life that require cool storage ORfrozen storage to maintain product quality and shelf-life.

 Pantry - Sponsored by Woolworths